About Bonnie . . .

 Bonnie's early history with horses . . .

-Bonnie joined the Rochester Riding Academy in Michigan at the age of 6 where she learned the details of caring for horses, unknowingly at the time for show level horses which became "normal" for her to practice as a daily routine.
+At 6 years old, Bonnie joined the Rochester Riding Academy in Michigan where she learned the details of caring for horses, unknowingly at the time for show level horses which became "normal" for her to practice as a daily routine.
 To this day she is extremely proud to have learned such level of care as a foundation to care for ALL horses regardless of their age, performance level or status at a barn.
 She continued to take lessons at show barns when her family relocated to southeast Florida, over time riding many horses of various breeds, shapes, sizes, personalities, levels of training and disciplines throughout her teenage years.
 She gained a solid foundation with Hunter/Jumpers and then was introduced to successful Quarter Horses trainers in Broward and Palm Beach counties around 1986.
 During those years she learned cross training techniques between English, Western and Dressage disciplines for optimum results.
 She also gained tremendous experience during her time as a Thoroughbred race horse groom and exercise rider at a race track in Palm Beach.
 She says "...I learned more about horse care and managing high maintenance, high performance horses while working at the race track than I almost have my whole life working with horses..."
 She continued working with high performance horses at Hunter/Jumper barns and Quarter Horse barns, working her way up to training positions in the area while also schooling and showing horses independently for herself and for her own clients.
 Bonnie developed a special understanding of helping horses and honed in on her own method of reforming horses with behavioral issues as well as helping horses in need of rehabilitation.

 During the 90's Bonnie rode young Grand Prix level jumpers under the guidance of local jumper trainers in southeast Florida and received almost 4 years of sole Dressage training.
 Soon after, she spent 2 years riding Cutting and Reining horses in both Florida and Georgia.
 She has successfully shown horses in Jumping, English Pleasure & Equitation, Hunter Under Saddle, Western Pleasure & Equitation, Trail Course, Halter and Showmanship.
 Although she does not profess to teach or ride Dressage, she has been applying the principles of Dressage to all of her riding and instruction ever since.

 Several professional positions Bonnie evolved into over the years included Barn Manager, Riding Instructor, Assistant Trainer and Head Trainer for barns in Florida located in Davie, Ft.
 Lauderdale, Coconut Creek, Parkland, Boca Raton, Delray Beach, Boynton Beach, Loxahatchee, Sarasota, Ocala, Orlando, Kissimmee, St. Cloud, Winter Garden, Clermont and also in Forsyth, Georgia.
-Her own training techniques are extremely similar to renowned horse trainer Julie Goodnight and gives credit and mention to a few key horse trainers who impacted her career the most throughout the years including: Lynn Foster, Jimmy Torano, Donna Phillips, TJ Mallet, Dave & Kim Moore, Mike Hawkins, Mark Stevens, Susan Steele, David Sparks, Rusty Howington and Casey Moore just to name a few, which Bonnie had either worked for, received lessons and/or intense training from or who helped ground her with being extremely detailed, polished and compassionate in her work with horses, which she highly regards to this day.
+Her own training techniques are extremely similar to renowned horse trainer Julie Goodnight and Richard Spooner and gives credit and mention to a few key horse trainers who impacted her career the most throughout the years including: Lynn Foster, Jimmy Torano, Donna Phillips, TJ Mallet, Dave & Kim Moore, Mike Hawkins, Mark Stevens, Susan Steele, David Sparks, Rusty Howington and Casey Moore just to name a few, which Bonnie had either worked for, received lessons and/or intense training from or who helped ground her with being extremely detailed, polished and compassionate in her work with horses, which she highly regards to this day.